nicholasklick/sast/docs/POINTS_TO_ANALYSIS_GUIDE.md

 ### Flow-Insensitive

-KodeCD's points-to analysis is **flow-insensitive**: it doesn't consider the order of statements.
+Gittera's points-to analysis is **flow-insensitive**: it doesn't consider the order of statements.

 ```javascript
 let x = obj1;  // Statement 1